Short duration achievement grants

 - Have you sent us your bank details?

-Short course grants are paid for the achievement of short duration courses which align to approved construction-related standards, or to approved standard titles where the standards are undergoing development.
+Short duration achievement grants are paid for the achievement of Short duration courses which align to approved construction-related standards, or to approved standard titles where the standards are undergoing development.

 This includes plant training linked to any card scheme courses and the theory and practical elements of Construction Plant Competency Scheme (CPCS) technical tests.

 You can apply if you’re registered with us and meet our general Grants Scheme terms and conditions and the course criteria in this grant.
 Short duration achievement grants are available for all directly employed staff and all subcontractors.